 How does your social media use affect your relationships?
 Sometimes too much social media can place strain on a relationship.
 If you’re finding that your social use is causing problems in your relationships, social media is negatively affecting your life.

 Taking a Step Back From Social

-If you find that social media is negatively affecting you, taking a step back from the apps is a great idea.
+If you feel the negative impact of social media, taking a step back from the apps is a great idea.
 Spend the time you spent scrolling through social feeds on your real-life relationships and activities.
 Try out a new hobby, spend some time catching up with a friend, or visit somewhere new in your town.

 You can also use the time away from social media to explore yourself and where your passions lie.
 What do you want to most want to do in your life?
 Do you even know the answer to that question?
-Sitting with a life coach for a few sessions can help you uncover what’s blocking you from making progress in your life.
+Sitting with a life coach for a few sessions can help you uncover how negatively handling social media can be blocking you from making progress in your life.

 Subtract some time you spend scrolling, add that time into building the life you’re looking for.
 Want to find out whether a life coach is for you?
 Sign up for a free introductory consultation call and see if you’d benefit from some extra support and guidance today!